hoplon/javelin/README.md

 (cell= expr)
 ;; Create new fomula cell with formula expr.

-(lens c f)
+(cell= expr f)
-;; Creates a "lens" from a cell c and an update callback f.
-Lenses are formula ;; cells on which swap! or reset! may be called, firing the update callback.
+;; Create new lens cell with formula expr and callback f.
+When swap! or reset!
-;; The callback must be a function of one argument–the requested new value.
-The ;; lens will always return the value of the underlying formula cell when it is ;; dereferenced.
+;; is applied to the cell the callback is fired with the requested new value ;; provided as an argument.
+The callback does not manipulate the lens cell's ;; value directly, but it can swap! or reset! input cells (or do anything else), ;; possibly resulting in a new value being computed by the lens formula.

 (defc symbol doc-string? expr)
 ;; Creates a new input cell and binds it to a var with the name symbol and ;; the docstring doc-string if provided.

 (defc= symbol doc-string? expr)
-;; Creates a new formula cell and binds it to a var with the name symbol and ;; the docstring doc-string if provided.
+;; Creates a new formula cell with formula expr and binds it to a var with the ;; name symbol and the docstring doc-string if provided.

+(defc= symbol doc-string? expr f)
+;; Creates a new lens cell with formula expr and callback f, and binds it to a ;; var with the name symbol and the docstring doc-string if provided.

 (set-cell! c expr)
 ;; Convert c to input cell (if necessary) with value expr.

 (set-cell!= c expr)
 ;; Convert c to formula cell (if necessary) with formula expr.

+(set-cell!= c expr f)
+;; Convert c to lens cell (if necessary) with formula expr and callback f.

 (destroy-cell! c)
 ;; Disconnects c from the propagation graph so it can be GC'd.